2024 Texas Democratic presidential primary

 The 2024 Texas Democratic presidential primary took place on March 5, 2024, as part of the Democratic Party primaries for the 2024 presidential election.
-272 delegates to the Democratic National Convention were allocated to presidential candidates.
-The contest was held on Super Tuesday alongside primaries in 14 other states and territories.
+244 delegates to the Democratic National Convention were allocated, with 28 additional unpledged delegates.
+The open primary was held on Super Tuesday alongside primaries in 14 other states and territories.

-Biden won the primary in a landslide, with opposition from smaller candidates.
-Frankie Lozada won Loving County, the only other county victory by a candidate over Biden alongside Dean Philips' victories in Oklahoma's Cimarron County and in Nebraska's Logan County.
-Biden's defeat in Loving County was attributed to its low population (having 64 citizens as of the 2020 census), which allowed its only voter to hand the county to a minor candidate named Frankie Lozada.
-In South Texas, a region with a heavily Hispanic population, Biden significantly underperformed his statewide total, a continuation of his troubles with this demographic from 2020.
+Incumbent Joe Biden easily won the primary without hurdles, but with opposition from various smaller candidates.
+Author Marianne Williamson placed second, US representative Dean Phillips only finished fourth behind Armando Perez-Serrato.

 Candidates

 The filing deadline was December 11, 2023.
 The following candidates filed and proceeded to the primary: